 - Everything Is an Instrument: According to the liner notes of the 2007 Collector's Edition, Martin Hannett incorporated processed samples of bottles smashing, backwards guitar, a Leslie speaker playing inside the studio building's elevator, and even a person eating crisps into the album.

 - Goth Rock: A cornerstone of Post-Punk that influenced the genre.

-- Idiosyncratic Episode Naming: The two sides of the vinyl version are labeled "Outside" and "Inside".
+- Idiosyncratic Episode Naming: The two sides of the LP and cassette versions are labeled "Outside" and "Inside".

 - Letting the Air Out of the Band: The end of "Candidate".

 - Literary Allusion Title: "Interzone" is named after a location in William S. Burroughs' Naked Lunch.